johnrock16/evaluate-news-npl-udacity/README.md

 evaluate-news-npl is a web project to Udacity's Front-End Developer nanodegree.
 This project contains webpack, SCSS, Jest, NodeJS, etc....
 The main objectvice of this project is build a web application using web tools and make a integration with a NPL API (I use meaning cloud) for evaluate a news on the URL informed by the user.

 ## Observations
 You need a API_KEY from meaning cloud to use on this project.
-You can create an account on link below: https://www.meaningcloud.com/developer/create-account
+You can create an account on this link: https://www.meaningcloud.com/developer/create-account

 ## Installation